aptos-labs/developer-docs/docs/apis/aptos-labs-developer-portal.md

 <BetaNotice />

-The [Aptos Labs Developer Portal](https://developers.aptoslabs.com) is your gateway to access Aptos Labs provided APIs in a quick and easy fashion to power your dApp.
+The [Aptos Labs Developer Portal](https://developers.aptoslabs.com) is your gateway to access Aptos Labs provided APIs in a quick and easy fashion to power your dapp.
 It consists of a Portal (UI) and a set of API Gateways operated by Aptos Labs.

-The Developer Portal aims to make it easier to build dApps by:
+The Developer Portal aims to make it easier to build dapps by:

 1. Providing [unified domain names/URLs](../nodes/networks.md) for each API.
 2. Giving you personalized examples on how to use each API.